 The back seat is roomy and comfortable for two adults or three kids, but not three adults.
 The forward-flipping rear seat cushions reveal a storage tub underneath that can contain spills or transport a variety of items.
 The tub also serves as a covered storage area beneath the seat with cushions down, and exposes convenient grocery bag hooks when the cushions are flipped forward.
 A generous pass-through from the trunk can be created by flipping the seat bottoms forward and the seat backs flat.

-The 3.5-liter E85-compatible V6 that's standard on LS and LT has variable valve timing and generates 211 horsepower and 214 pound-feet of torque.
-It gets an EPA-rated 19/29 mpg City/Highway on gasoline and 14/22 City/Highway on E85 ethanol.
+The 3.5-liter E85-compatible V6 that's standard on the LS and LT has variable valve timing and generates 207 horsepower and 215 pound-feet of torque.
+It gets an EPA-rated 18/29 mpg City/Highway on gasoline and 14/22 City/Highway on E85 ethanol.

 All Impalas come with a MacPherson-strut independent front suspension, with gas-charged struts and a stabilizer bar.
 The rear suspension uses a multi-link setup with gas-charged struts, coil springs, and a stabilizer bar.
-LS and LT models come with the softer FE1 suspension, while LTZ and SS have the performance-tuned FE3 setup.
-We found a lot of pitch, dive, and roll in the chassis, plus a lot of uncertain driving moments with the added power of the SS.
-The SS, particularly, drives as though its chassis needed more development time before production.
-Steering on all models is over-assisted, fairly numb and uncommunicative.
+LS and LT models come with the softer FE1 suspension, while the LTZ has the performance-tuned FE3 setup and more responsive handling.
+The steering on all models is over-assisted, fairly numb and uncommunicative.

-The Impala's four-wheel disc brake system (vented in front, solid in rear) has been designed for quieter operation, longer pad life, and more resistance to brake pulsation.
-On the road we found the Impala's brakes very much to our liking: powerful, direct, and linear, with a nice, progressive ratio of pedal travel to stopping progression.
+The Impala's four-wheel disc brake system (vented in front, solid in the rear) has been designed for quiet operation, long pad life, and resistance to brake pulsation.
+On the road we found the Impala's brakes very much to our liking: Powerful, direct, and linear, with a nice, progressive ratio of pedal travel to stopping progression.